12 Ways to Reduce Digital Shopping Cart Abandonment (With Examples)

 Exit-intent popups are those disruptive messages that appear at the moment your user wants to leave your website.

-With cart abandonment popups, you can regain a customer's attention and get them to give up their email address for remarketing or even convince them to buy.
+With cart abandonment popups, you can regain a customer's attention and get them to give up their email address or even convince them to buy.

 Here are some ideas to try for your exit-intent popup: